Baker, Missouri

 Baker is an inactive incorporated village in Stoddard County, Missouri, United States.
 Per the 2020 census, the population was 3.
-Although it is Missouri's smallest incorporated place Google Maps has never bothered to videograph it.
+As of 2017, it is Missouri's smallest incorporated settlement.

 Geography

 Baker is located on the Castor River along Missouri Route HH, approximately 10 miles east of Dexter and 11 miles southwest of Sikeston.

 According to the United States Census Bureau, the village has a total area of 0.21 sqmi, all land.

 Baker and Goshen, Massachusetts are the only two towns or villages in the United States within 29 miles of four different states.
 Baker is 28.6 miles from Arkansas, 28.2 miles from Illinois, 23 miles from Tennessee, and 18 miles from Kentucky.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.